dentarg/auth0-blog/_posts/2017-03-28-navigating-rs256-and-jwks.markdown

 ```

 After grabbing the JWKS we will filter out all the keys that are not intended for signing a JWT.
-This step may seem unneccessary as the Auth0 JWKS endpoint typically contains a signle signing key, however it is good practice to assume multiple keys could be present (i.e. key rotation).
+This step may seem unneccessary as the Auth0 JWKS endpoint typically contains a single signing key, however it is good practice to assume multiple keys could be present (i.e. key rotation).

 ```javascript
 export class JwksClient {